uqee/coretechs-stackedit-workspace/India/DepositsAndWithdrawals.md.md

 -   **eWallets**: PayTM;
 -   **Bank Transfers**: UPI, Netbanking, IMPS.

-Limitations:
+Limitations at the time of publication:

  - **Minimum withdrawal: 1000 INR**;
  - **Maximum withdrawal: 100 000 INR**;
  - **Withdrawal fee: 5%**.

-Before you make a withdrawal, you will be informed of the exact minimum or maximum withdrawal amount and of the withdrawal fee on the website.
+Before you make a withdrawal, you will be informed of the exact minimum and maximum withdrawal amount and of the withdrawal fee on the website.

 ### General Information